cdcountrydelight/CDNamingConventions/README.md

   - MutableLiveData/LiveData variables must end with **`LiveData`**.

+  - Use of nested loops should be avoided, instead use kotlin extension functions.

+  - Every Function must specify the comment.

+  - Use **`DataBinding/ViewBinding`** instead of findVIewById().

+  - Function length should be at max 100 lines, try to break larger functions into smaller sub functions.

+  - A Function must properly handle exception throwing functions either in try catch or must specify the exception in their method signature.

+  - Use of hardcoded literals must be avoided.

+  - Global variable used inside single functions must be declared as local variable inside function.

 - **XML**

   - Element Id must end with underscore followed by capital letters in element , eg for